oddbird/start-testing-preso/slides.rst

 .. note::

-   Here's a function to give a similarity score between two users, as a floating point number between 0 and 1.
-We calculate the size of the intersection between the two lists and the size of the union of the two lists, and return the Jaccard index, which is intersection over union.
+   Similarity score, 0 to 1.

+   Jaccard index: intersection over union.

-   Now of course we want to make sure it works, so let's try it out in the shell!
+   Now of course we want to make sure it works!

 ----